FattusRattus/Leak-NTLM-hash-via-HTML/README.md

 # Leak-NTLM-hash-via-HTML
-List of HTML tags for leak NTLM hash for Internet Explorer and Edge.
+List of HTML tags for leaking NTLM-hashes for Internet Explorer and Edge.
 Based on https://github.com/cure53/HTTPLeaks.

 ## Body tags